ABRG-Models/MammalBot/README.md

 ## Technical integration
 To avoid generating onerous constraints on flexible development, MammalBot uses an agile approach based around a preferred set of software tools.
 This framework, illustrated below, is intended to maximise interoperability between different kinds of models and to minimise the difficulty of deployment on robot hardware.
-Solid lines indicate native compatibility between components, and dashed lines indicate where compatibility may be achieved via a conversion tool or wrapper utility.
+Solid lines indicate native compatibility between components, and dashed lines indicate where compatibility may be achieved via a conversion or wrapper utility.

 ![alt text](./images/integration.png "MammalBot Infrastructure")